leilaerhili/TheSneakyEthicsGame/readme.md

 ## License

-MIT — use it, run it, modify it.
+This game is free and available for anyone to use!
 If you run a session and learn something interesting, I'd love to hear about it.